NatashaPredov/Project-2/README.md

 Model 2: Neural Network

-At a highlevel, a neural network is a powerful machine learning algorithms that utilizes .
+At a highlevel, a neural network is a powerful machine learning algorithms that utilizes general approximation.
 What is so interesting about this type of algorithm is reflective of biological neural networks.

 Model 3: Moving Average Trading Indicators

 ## Analysis, Conclusions and Implications